ReneTC/laser_video/README.md

 To exploit the stimulated emission processes, let's make an **optical cavity**.
 It's a cylinder, with mirrors in the ends.
 When photons hit the mirrors they will change direction, but when they hit the outer wall they will fly out of the system - I will just remove them from our drawing.
 Inside the cavity, there will be what's called a **gain medium**.
 It's a material that can perform stimulated emission for us.
 A real-world example could be a synthetic ruby crystal or Helium-Neon gas.

 The cavity will also contain an **optical pump**.
-In fact, there are multiples all around the circumference of the cavity but I'll just draw it on the top.
+In fact, there are multiple pumps all around the circumference of the cavity but I'll just draw it on the top.
 The pump is just a very strong flashing light source.

 <img src="./07_cavity/cavity/cavity.gif"/>